So you are an unpublished writer and you want to get published, which genre gives you the best chance of landing a book deal?

-The premise of this article is that the more popular the book genre, the more books that are published and the higher the chance of you landing a book deal.
-The evidence for this article is all based on a Harris Interactive report based on US reading habits.
+The premise of this post is that the more popular the book genre, the more books that are published and the higher the chance of you landing a book deal.
+The evidence for this post is all based on a recent Harris Interactive report based on US reading habits.

 It appears that, of the people who buy at least one book at year, 8 out of 10 buy a fiction book.

-It is also the case that out of the same group of people, 8 out of 10 will also buy a non-fiction book.
-OK, good news I suppose, suggesting that fiction and non-fiction are equally popular in the fight for best book genre.
+It is also the case that out of the same group people, 8 out of 10 will also buy a non-fiction book.
+OK, good news I suppose, suggesting that fiction and non-fiction are equally popular.
 I am a bit sceptical, but let’s plough on.

 For me, the surprises in Non-Fiction were the fact that Self-Help made up just 16% of sales and Business a measly 10%.
 My instinct prior to reading this survey was that these would both sell more.
 The survey also seems to not include text books and educational books.